jalbam/fake_rest_server/README.md

 Simple and easy-to-configure REST server made in PHP.

-I made it just to create different fake REST servers very fast for testing purposes.
+I made it just to create different REST servers very fast for testing purposes.

 ## Configuring the server